 It's the exact same process, so I'm actually going to just copy that whole function and I'm just going to paste it right here below it, find_admin_by user name.
 That's the only difference is that instead of using the admin id to find them, we're going to find them by their user name.
 So everything else works pretty much the same.
 We going to take user name it gets passed on and we are gong to use MySQL real escape string on that and then will put it into our SQL query.
 Select all from admins where username equals now we use safe username.

-We also need to make sure we put single quote around that cos its a string, alright?
-Before it was an integer, now its a string so we need to put those quote marks.
+We also need to make sure we put single quotes around that 'cause its a string, alright?
+Before, it was an integer.
+Now its a string, so we need to put those quote marks.
 That'll then look for that in the database and return admin_set and it will either return an admin or return null.
 We don't need to make any other changes to it, that's it.
 We're just finding a user by username instead of finding them by ID.
 So let's take that function and drop down here and use it.
 So we'll just say admin equals, find admin by username, we'll pass in whatever we have as a username.

 So let's just copy this portion.
 So if password check password.
 And existing hash isn't existing hash anymore, it's going to be the admin and then the column there is hash password.
 That's where our existing hash lives.
 Let me just open this window a little bit wider.
 So if we check the password and it we get back either true, remember password check either returns true or false.
 So if it returns true then password matches and we can return, I'm going to return the actual admin, this hash.